brandon-rhodes/python-patterns/gang-of-four/index.rst

 were locking them out of improvements they later wanted to make to their code.

 The “Gang of Four” rode to the rescue.
-Their book’s most first and most fundamental pattern, blazoned across the page in italics, would — if practiced consistently — break programmers free of code that was hard-wired to concrete classes:
+Their book’s first and most fundamental pattern, blazoned across the page in italics, would — if practiced consistently — break programmers free of code that was hard-wired to concrete classes: